sglavoie/sglavoie.github.io-source/content/tips-and-tricks/0003_aliases_also_known_as.md

 alias shutdown='systemctl poweroff'
 ~~~~

-This will reboot or power off the system without root privileges in most working conditions.
+This will reboot or power off the system without needing root privileges in most working conditions.

 ---